When You Reach Me by Rebecca Stead

 I’ve wanted to read When You Reach Me by Rebecca Stead for the longest time but for some reason, I never got around to reading it.
 Or getting myself a copy.
 There was a time when I saw a hardcover copy of this book on sale, but I let it go thinking I could find it again and go back for it.
 But alas, it was gone.
 And so I was on the lookout for another sale copy of this it proved elusive, until I finally got a full-price, brand new copy using one of my Fully Booked gift certificates.

 I’ve heard really good stuff about When You Reach Me and the thing is, it’s best not to be spoiled about the elements of the story.
-So I’ll try not to be spoilery! :) It’s 1979, (a time where tacoma seat covers weren’t really the in thing) and Miranda and her best friend Sal knew everything about their New York City neighborhood.
+So I’ll try not to be spoilery! :) It’s 1979, and Miranda and her best friend Sal knew everything about their New York City neighborhood.
 She lived a pretty normal life, until Sal got punched on their way home for no reason.
 Miranda’s life starts to come undone at this point, and it doesn’t help that she received some strange letters from someone who needs her help.
 As the letters come, she realized that whoever wrote the letter knew many things about her, things that other people don’t and shouldn’t know.
 She wished she could just ignore them, but what if the notes are true, and only she can stop someone from dying?

 I loved Miranda’s voice from the very start — she reminds me of those characters I loved reading as a child.
 She’s a kid, but she’s also very mature and I liked how she viewed the world and her family and the conversations she had with them.
 I liked how you know from the start that this isn’t a normal middle grade novel, and it wasn’t even before I really discovered the mystery in it.
 The fact that Miranda’s mom is joining a game show so they could win $20,000 is already a clue that this book is different, and I knew I would like this book even before I was halfway done.